sleeyax/world-time-api/README.md

 # World Time API

 A [World Time API](http://worldtimeapi.org/) clone built with Fastify and TypeScript.
+It's a drop-in replacement except for the following minor difference:

+- ISO 8601 date strings are formatted with 3 decimal places (milliseconds) instead of 6 (microseconds).

 ## Why?
 I got tired of the original World Time API being down frequently, so I challenged myself to a freestyle coding challenge to build a reliable clone within 24 hours.
 Turns out it wasn't that hard.